 What is Baked Ziti?

-are all considered macaroni pastas and could be used in my recipe below.
+are all considered macaroni pasta and could be used in my recipe below.

 - Approximately 8 ozs. a-dente cooked macaroni or tube pasta